Nicole Woods, Director

 Rachel Mailey, Clinician

-Rachel Mailey graduated with her Master of Science (MS) in Counseling from Shippensburg University in 1998.
-She became a Licensed Professional Counselor in 2002, and has worked in a variety of Mental Health settings over the past several years including small group counseling practices, Community Mental Health agencies, and family and children's services.
-She has worked as a bereavement counselor at a local Hospice and in the schools as a school-based counselor as well.
+Rachel Mailey graduated with her Master of Science (MS) in Counseling from Shippensburg University in 1998, and became a Licensed Professional Counselor (LPC) in 2002.
+Rachel is a Nationally Certified Counselor (NCC) with the National Board for Certified Counselors (NBCC).
+She is a member of the American Counseling Association (ACA) and Chi Sigma Iota (CSI).
+She has worked in a variety of mental health settings including small group counseling practices, community mental health agencies, and family and children's services.
+She has worked as a bereavement counselor at a local Hospice and in the schools as a school-based counselor.

-Rachel has a strong interest in working with postpartum women, particularly those suffering with Postpartum Depression, as well as a general interest in Grief and Loss work, including perinatal loss.
-Rachel works with all age groups and most issues such as anxiety, depression, life transitions, and marital issues.
-She provides Individual and Couples Counseling, and believes in parental involvement in the therapeutic process when working with children.
+Rachel provides individual, family and couples counseling in a very accepting and empowering environment.
+She invites parental involvement in the therapeutic process when working with adolescents when appropriate.
 Rachel believes in the power that each person has to make positive changes for themselves in their lives, and recognizes that sometimes seeking professional guidance and support in an objective and non- judgmental setting is necessary to promote growth.
 She recognizes that allowing oneself to be vulnerable in a counseling setting is not an easy process but that the rewards can be tremendous.
+She looks forward to walking the journey with you!

 Rachel's pride and joy (and toughest job on the planet!) is raising her five children, with the help of her husband.
-She is an active member of her local public school board and can be found volunteering in the schools for a variety of activities.
-She loves to garden and read, and is found most evenings running to, and attending, her children's sports, music and theater events.
+She was an active member of her local public school board for several years and can often be found volunteering in the schools for a variety of activities.
+She loves to garden and read, and is found most evenings running to, and attending, her children's sports, music and theater events

 Chelsea Ranney, Clinician